nicklockwood/SwiftFormat/README.md

 This *should* ensure that you avoid catastrophic data loss, but in the unlikely event that it wipes your hard drive, **please note that I accept no responsibility**.

+If you prefer, you can also use unix pipes to include swiftformat as part of a command chain.
+For example, this is an alternative way to format a file:

+    cat /path/to/file.swift | swiftformat -o /path/to/file.swift

+Omitting the `-o /path/to/file.swift` will print the formatted file to `stdout`.

 That seems like an cumbersome process - can I automate it?
 ----------------------------------------------------------